-Dawson Church, PhD, ?is an award-winning author whose best-selling book, The Genie in Your Genes, (www.YourGeniusGene.com)?has been hailed by reviewers as a breakthrough in our understanding of the link between?emotions and genetics.
+Dawson Church, PhD, is an award-winning author whose best-selling book, The Genie in Your Genes, (www.YourGeniusGene.com) has been hailed by reviewers as a breakthrough in our understanding of the link between emotions and genetics.
 He founded the National Institute for Integrative Healthcare (www.NIIH.org) to study and implement promising evidence-based psychological and medical techniques.
 His groundbreaking research has been published in prestigious scientific journals.
-He is the editor of Energy Psychology: Theory, Research, & Treatment, a peer-reviewed professional journal (www.EnergyPsychologyJournal.org), a blogger for the Huffington Post, and a?reviewer for the APA?s Mental Health Mobile Phone Application Review Database.
-He shares how to apply the?breakthroughs of energy psychology to health and athletic performance through EFT Universe (www.EFTUniverse.com), one of the largest alternative medicine sites on the web.
+He is the editor of Energy Psychology: Theory, Research, & Treatment, a peer-reviewed professional journal (www.EnergyPsychologyJournal.org) and a blogger for the Huffington Post.
+He shares how to apply the breakthroughs of energy psychology to health and athletic performance through EFT Universe (www.EFTUniverse.com), one of the largest alternative medicine sites on the web.

 Dawson Church is a health writer and researcher who has edited or authored a number of books in the fields of health, psychology, and spirituality.
 His principal work is The Genie in Your Genes, (www.YourGeniusGene.com),?which reviews the research linking consciousness, emotion, and gene expression (USA BookNews “Best Health Book”).
 He has published many scientific papers in peer-reviewed journals, collaborating with scholars at various universities on outcome studies of posttraumatic stress disorder (PTSD), depression, and anxiety.
 He is the editor of the peer-reviewed journal Energy Psychology: Theory, Research, and Treatment,?(www.EnergyPsychologyJournal.org), and general manager of Energy Psychology Press, which maintains a research bibliography and case histories at EFT Universe?(www.EFTUniverse.com), one of the most-visited alternative medicine sites on the web.
 He is a blogger for the Huffington Post, and an app reviewer for the APA?s Mental Health Mobile Phone Application Review Database.